 The best time to germinate (see this Wikipedia article for more information on germination) your chili seeds will, of course, vary depending on where in the world you are living and whether you are growing outdoors and indoors using grow lights.

-Even though it is cold, for example, like in January and February in the northern hemisphere, the perfect time to start germinating chili seeds is during these months.
+Even though it is cold, for example, in January and February in the northern hemisphere, the perfect time to start germinating chili seeds is during these months.
 This will give your pepper plants plenty of time to grow and ripen before the end of the summer.

 But don’t worry, you can, of course, germinate your seeds and plant the seedlings up until April it may just affect the heat on your chilies.
 That is, to get as hot peppers as possible is best to germinate the seeds in January or February because the varieties producing the hottest fruits, like the Carolina Reaper, generally need more time (the seeds germinate slower, the plants grow slower, and so on).
 I typically start my pepper plants as early as December.